bedops/bedops/docs/content/installation.rst

    ::

      $ clang -v
-     Apple LLVM version 6.0 (clang-600.0.56) (based on LLVM 3.5svn)
+     Apple LLVM version 8.0.0 (clang-800.0.42.1)
      ...

    For Mac OS X users, we recommend installing `Apple Xcode <https://developer.apple.com/xcode/>`_ and its Command Line Tools, via the ``Preferences > Downloads`` option within Xcode.
-At the time of this writing, Xcode 6.1.1 includes the necessary command-line tools to compile BEDOPS.
+At the time of this writing, Xcode 8.2.1 (8C1002) includes the necessary command-line tools to compile BEDOPS.

 2. Install a ``git`` client of your choice, if you do not already have one installed.
 Github offers an `installation guide <https://help.github.com/articles/set-up-git#platform-all>`_.